 7. Paper pumpkin owls

 Cut the shape of a pumpkin from an orange sheet of paper.
-Cut the shape of an owl’s beak from another paper and two large eyes.
-Stick them all together, and you will see the face of an owl on a pumpkin.
+Cut the shape of an owl’s beak from another piece of paper and two large eyes.
+You will see the face of an owl on a pumpkin after gluing them all together.

 8. Handprint pumpkins

 Dip your toddler’s palm, excluding the fingers, into orange paint.
 Let them press the painted palm onto the paper to get the shape of a pumpkin.
+Make sure they are measuring everything right.
 Now ask them to paint green leaves on the top of the pumpkin.

 9. Visit a pumpkin patch

 This can be a fun outdoor activity for toddlers.
-Pick a day and take them to visit a pumpkin shop or a pumpkin farm.
+Picking a day to take them to visit a pumpkin shop or a pumpkin farm could be a good idea.
 Let them spend time observing each type of pumpkin.

 10. Pumpkin cleaning

 Whenever you bring home, a pumpkin let the toddler help you clean it.
-Teach them how to wash it and then dry it out for storage.
+Teach them how to wash them after gathering all the pumpkins and then dry them out for storage.

 11. Pumpkin painting